CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 In this exercise, you will learn how to enable Microsoft Defender for Cloud in your subscription

-You will be performing the following activities to achieve the goal.
+You will be performing the following activities to achieve the goal:

   - Log in to Azure Portal to access your subscription
   - Upgrade your subscription to enable Microsoft Defender for Cloud Plan